What is infant or baby formula?

 Homemade baby formula

-Homemade baby ‘formula’ that uses bone broth and other ingredients isn’t a suitable alternative to breastmilk or shop-bought cow’s milk-based baby formula.
+Homemade baby ‘formula’ that uses bone broth and other ingredients, and formula that uses ‘raw’ milk, aren’t suitable alternatives to breastmilk or shop-bought cow’s milk-based baby formula.
 Homemade baby formula can contain many ingredients that aren’t safe for your baby.
+Also, it generally won’t have the essential nutrients that your baby needs.

 Changing baby formula